 ASSESSMENTS

-An important part of your journey as a leader is knowing who you are and how you operate.
-The WIML Cohort uses three specific assessment tools to assist in this process.
+An essential part of your journey as a leader is knowing who you are and how you operate.
+The WIML Cohort utilizes three specific assessment tools to support this process.
 Although many personality tests are available on the open market, Dr. Marion prefers to focus on Biblical gift assessments and leadership values assessments.

 APEST (EPHESIANS 4) ASSESSMENT | Discover the five gifts in Ephesians: Apostle.
 Prophet.
 Evangelist.
 Sheperd.
 Teacher.
 (Included.
 Not Required.)

-Dr. Marion strongly encourages you to take a good coffee break and sit with the Lord and maybe a good friend or family member to answer the assessment questions.
-You may already be aware of your Romans 12 gifts.
-Either way, the assessment will assist you in discovering what God says about you!
+Dr. Marion strongly encourages you to take a good coffee break and sit with the Lord, perhaps accompanied by a good friend or family member, to answer the assessment questions.
+You may already be aware of the gifts mentioned in Romans 12.
+Either way, the evaluation will help you discover how God uniquely designed you.

 Please use the link provided to report your results to the WIML admin team!
 Thank you!